aftababu/advance-git/content.md

-"Bimisllah first commit from branch Master"
+"hellow content .md from echo"